Palash90/site-assets/target/blogs/fearless-rust/write-test.md

 Similarity of TDD in Rust Development
 =====================================
 The Rust compiler is a tough one to satisfy.
 There are so many checks around the resource usage built in the language itself that it is definitely hard to go wrong in the run time.
-However, make no mistake that bugs still follow.
-But it is hard to come by when you are writing a Rust Program.
+However, make no mistake that Rust is error free.
+Bugs still follow.
+But silly mistakes are easily caught by Rust Compiler preventing them to slip as bugs.

 I draw the analogy of tough compilation rules of Rust to TDD.
 They may be hard to understand and conceive but once you do, your path is easier ahead.